hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 ## MapReduce on Ezmeral Data Fabric Database Binary Table

-EDF Database Binary Table is equivalent to the EDF version of Apache HBase, but its technical implementation is different from HBase, which is of course, because the bottom layer of EDF Database Binary Table is EDF File Store.
+Ezmeral Data Fabric Database Binary Table is equivalent to the Ezmeral Data Fabric version of Apache HBase, but its technical implementation is different from HBase, which is of course, because the bottom layer of Ezmeral Data Fabric Database Binary Table is Ezmeral Data Fabric File Store.

-For users, there is almost no difference between using EDF Database Binary Table and using HBase.
+For users, there is almost no difference between using Ezmeral Data Fabric Database Binary Table and using HBase.

 Now, let's imagine that we want to build a User Notifications service.